taylormcknight/mcknightlabs/_posts/startup/2016-02-24-stop-thinking-tools.md

 Beyond that...

 Read articles on Medium.
 Follow designers on Twitter.
 Watch panels and interviews with designers on YouTube.
 Go look at the job listings.
 See what those type of companies are looking for in terms of skills.

-For even more tips about applying for design jobs, check out <a href="https://mcknightlabs.com/blog/2018/06/30/land-design-job.html">this other post</a> I wrote.